marco-bolo/wp2-wp5-workshop/README.md

 ## Registration form

-Register your interest for the challenge using the [Registration form](https://docs.google.com/forms/d/e/1FAIpQLSfrSrlqA2TQKWda8ZRReNQ-AtB90eMF29MDgd8ZHk4ALKbA4w/viewform?usp=sf_link) before the 30th of August 2024.
+Register your interest for the challenge using the [Registration form](https://docs.google.com/forms/d/e/1FAIpQLSfrSrlqA2TQKWda8ZRReNQ-AtB90eMF29MDgd8ZHk4ALKbA4w/viewform?usp=sf_link) before August 30th 2024.

+*Why register to participate*

+- You want your pipeline to be included in the comparison
+- You like a challenge and want to see how your pipeline performs on new data
+- You want to contribute towards better guidelines on pipeline choice and improved workflows for biodiversity monitoring
+- You will receive credit for your contribution in the MBO reports

 ## The Challenge